ShraddhaD-07/project/README.md

 - **Clean data beats clever models** — Time spent on robust parsing and classification paid off more than tuning the forecasting model itself.
 - **Explainability builds trust** — Users trust a forecast more when it comes with a plain-language reason, not just a number.
 - **Design for real currencies, not demos** — Building multi-currency support from day one avoided a costly retrofit later.
-- **Scope discipline matters under time pressure** — Splitting work into foundation → forecasting → polish (week by week) kept the team from over-building early.

 ## Future Enhancements

 - 💬 **Conversational financial assistant** — Let users ask questions in plain English and get grounded answers from their own data.
 - 🚨 **Anomaly detection** — Flag unusual transactions automatically, beyond simple low-balance alerts.
 - 🏦 **Multi-account support** — Aggregate checking, savings, and credit accounts into one unified forecast.
 - 🎯 **Goal-based savings plans** — Let users set a target (e.g. a trip or down payment) and get a tailored plan to reach it.
-- ✅ **Stronger model validation** — Expand backtesting across more histories and seasons to tighten confidence intervals.
 - 📉 **Subscription optimization** — Surface underused subscriptions and suggest cancellations automatically.

 ---

-*Personal Cash Flow Predictor — Hackathon Submission, Team Project.*
+*Personal Cash Flow Predictor — Team Project.*